 The proposal shows that participating organisations intend to carry out a final evaluation of the activities and of the project.
 The final evaluation will make it possible to assess whether the objectives of the activities/project have been achieved and the expectations of the participating organisations and participants have been met.
-The evaluation will also highlight the learning outcomes of individuals and participating organisations involved.
+The evaluation will also highlight the support to the participants to document learning outcomes and the learning outcomes of individuals and participating organisations involved.